rackerlabs/genestack/docs/k8s-kubespray.md

 Currently only the k8s provider kubespray is supported and included as submodule into the code base.

+!!! info

-> Existing OpenStack Ansible inventory can be converted using the `/opt/genestack/scripts/convert_osa_inventory.py` script which provides a `hosts.yml`
+    Existing OpenStack Ansible inventory can be converted using the `/opt/genestack/scripts/convert_osa_inventory.py` script which provides a `hosts.yml`

 ### Before you Deploy